ABV: 56.9 %

 Emptied bottles: 0

 The Kilkerran is made by the Glengyle distillery.
-This was released in november 2019 and this is aged in re-charred ex-Oloroso casks.
+This was aged in first fill ex-Oloroso sherry casks.
 It’s unchillfiltered and has natural colour.